ogen-go/ogen/README.md

     * When required, `nil` currently the same as `[]`, but is actually invalid
     * If both nullable and required, wrapper will be generated (TODO)
 * Generated sum types for oneOf
-* Validators for values generated according to specification

 Example generated structure from schema:
 ```go